ryanam26/DonkiesAPI/README.md

 ### Transfer flow.
 Instructions in TransferPrepare and TransferDonkies model.

+### Admin user.

+Admin user contains generated fake data and do not processed by Atrium and Dwolla.
+More details in generator.py.

 ### User flow

 1) User sign up.
 After sign up user will get email where it should confirm registration.
 After confirmation user.is_confirmed = True.
 If user sign up by facebook, it confirmed automatically.